Load-Flow in Multiphase Distribution Networks: Existence, Uniqueness, Non-Singularity and Linear Models: Abstract

 \section{Abstract}

-This paper considers generic unbalanced and multiphase distribution systems and develops a load-flow algorithm based on a fixed-point interpretation of the AC power-flow equations.
+This paper considers unbalanced multiphase distribution systems with generic topology and different load models, and extends the $Z$-bus iterative load-flow algorithm based on a fixed-point interpretation of the AC load-flow equations.
 Explicit conditions for existence and uniqueness of load-flow solutions are presented.
-These conditions also guarantee convergence of the load-flow algorithm to the unique power-flow solution.
-The proposed methodology broadens the well-established $Z$-bus iterative method, and it is applicable to generic systems featuring (i) wye connections; (ii) ungrounded delta connections; (iii) a combination of wye-connected and delta-connected sources/loads; and, (iv) a combination of line-to-line and line-to-grounded-neutral devices at the secondary of distribution transformers.
-Linear load-flow models are then derived, and their approximation accuracy is analyzed.
+These conditions also guarantee convergence of the load-flow algorithm to the unique solution.
+The proposed methodology is applicable to generic systems featuring (i) wye connections; (ii) ungrounded delta connections; (iii) a combination of wye-connected and delta-connected sources/loads; and, (iv) a combination of line-to-line and line-to-grounded-neutral devices at the secondary of distribution transformers.
+Further, a sufficient condition for the non-singularity of the load-flow Jacobian is proposed.
+Finally, linear load-flow models are derived, and their approximation accuracy is analyzed.
 Theoretical results are corroborated through experiments on IEEE test feeders.